Frankxiaoxiang/Tool-CBD/README.md

 # Tool-CBD
-This is one web-based tool to colect tool cost bread down data and analyze
+This web-based tool is ussed to collect, store, compare and analyze the tool cost data from different suppliers.